- What’s ‘bleed’ and why do I need it?

 - Upload them as three separate documents – front cover, back cover and spine.

 When creating your project, your software program may give you the choice of working in RGB (Red, Green and Blue) or CMYK (Cyan, Magenta, Yellow and Black).
 We print using CMYK (as do all printers), so it’s best if you can work in CMYK before uploading your proofs.
-This prevents any color shift that can happen if we convert your document ourselves.
+This prevents any colour shift that can happen if we convert your document ourselves.

 How do I make sure my prints are well defined?